benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         new operations in the area?
       level1: >
-        Insufficient capacity in numbers of people and levels of expertise within the agency or accessible through outsourcing to undertake AAM Initiatives
+        Insufficient capacity in numbers of people and levels of expertise within the agency or accessible through outsourcing to undertake UAM Initiatives
       level2: >
-        The capacity in numbers of people and levels of expertise available within the agency or accessible through outsourcing to undertake AAM initiatives is barely sufficient, but can be expected to increase with the advancement of the practice
+        The capacity in numbers of people and levels of expertise available within the agency or accessible through outsourcing to undertake UAM initiatives is barely sufficient, but can be expected to increase with the advancement of the practice
       level3: >
-        Sufficient capacity in numbers of people and levels of expertise available within the agency or accessible through outsourcing to undertake the AAM initiatives
+        Sufficient capacity in numbers of people and levels of expertise available within the agency or accessible through outsourcing to undertake the UAM initiatives
       guidebooksection:
         - 'Ch.
-6.4: Policymaking Efforts on AAM Planning'
+6.4: Policymaking Efforts on UAM Planning'
     - question: >
         Have there been discussions around the availability of a sustainable workforce to support new operations in the area?